Sheikh Hasina

-Sheikh Hasina Wazed (Note: শেখ হাসিনা ওয়াজেদ, Bengali pronunciation: /bn/) (born 28 September 1947) is a Bangladeshi politician and fugitive who served as the tenth prime minister of Bangladesh from 1996 to 2001 and from 2009 to 2024.
-She was the longest-serving Bangladeshi prime minister since the country's independence and the longest-serving female head of government in the world.
-Her second premiership was characterised by dictatorship, oligarchy and crimes against humanity.
-(Note: Multiple references:) She resigned and fled to India following the July Revolution in 2024, and was found guilty of crimes against humanity by the Bangladeshi International Crimes Tribunal and sentenced to death in absentia.
+Sheikh Hasina Wazed (Note: শেখ হাসিনা ওয়াজেদ, Bengali pronunciation: /bn/) (born 28 September 1947) is a Bangladeshi politician who twice served as the Prime Minister of Bangladesh from 1996 to 2001 and again from 2009 until her resignation in 2024.
+She is Bangladesh's longest-serving prime minister and the longest-serving female head of government in history.
+A daughter of Sheikh Mujibur Rahman, the first President of Bangladesh, she has also served as president of the Awami League since 1981.